Pentosan polysulfate sodium (Oral)

 Using pentosan polysulfate sodium with any of the following may cause an increased risk of certain side effects but may be unavoidable in some cases.
 If used together, your doctor may change the dose or how often you use pentosan polysulfate sodium, or give you special instructions about the use of food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of pentosan polysulfate sodium.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Take pentosan polysulfate sodium on an empty stomach (at least 1 hour before or 2 hours after meals) and at least 1 hour before or after any other food, milk, or medicine.
-Also, always take it with a full glass (8 ounces) of water.
+Take pentosan polysulfate sodium with water on an empty stomach at least 1 hour before or 2 hours after meals.

 The dose of pentosan polysulfate sodium will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of pentosan polysulfate sodium.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.